kaishin/Glyfons/README.md

 Designing glyph icons often requires us to make a compromise between pixel-precision and scalability.
 Pixel-perfect icons optimized for present day screens tend to come at the expense of visually balanced, future-proof vector shapes.
 Meanwhile, icon fonts and vector glyphs end up looking  like a mishmash of pixels in smaller sizes due to subpixel rendering.

 # The solution
-Glyfons is an icon set that attempts to address this problem by providing both retina-ready vector icons (SVG) as well as their pixel-optimized counterparts (PNG).
+Glyfons is an icon set that attempts to address this problem by providing both retina-ready vector icons (PDF) as well as their pixel-optimized counterparts (PNG).
 It comes also with an Adobe Illustrator icon creation kit to make it easier for designers to create their own icons or tailor the existing ones to their needs.

 # The icons
 Currently the set comes with the following default icons: